2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 ### Terraform Settings

 Let's create our first Terraform file.
 We'll call this file *base.tf* and it will contain the settings for our Terraform configuration.
-Create a new file in VS Code named *base.tf* in the *{{ swa_working_dir }}* folder and add the following code.
+Create a new file in VS Code named *base.tf* in the *terraform/{{ site.data.web.static_web_app_basic.swa_working_dir }}* folder and add the following code.

 {% highlight terraform linenos %}
 terraform {